-From a financial perspective, on April 26, 2024, the Company closed the first tranche of CAD \$1,040,000 of a previously announced \$2 million private placement.
+From a financial perspective, on April 26, 2024, the Company closed the first tranche of CAD \$1,040,000 and on June 21, 2024, closed the second and final tranche of CAD \$1,157,000 of a private placement financing.

 Management is focused on re-establishing the Company as a leader in the used vehicle leasing industry in the United States.
 Discussions are continuing with the Financial Institution that provided the majority of the Company's historical funding lines.
 The Company is also meeting with other financial companies to secure funding lines to generate lease originations.
-In addition, the Company is looking to expand the portfolio of leases that it provides servicing for and is exploring the establishment of a "Lender Remarketing" division that will provide lenders nationwide with a more profitable solution to remarketing repossessions and end-of-term leases.
+In addition, the Company is looking to expand the portfolio of leases that it provides servicing for and is exploring the establishment of a "Lender Remarketing" division that will provide banks, credit unions and lenders nationwide with a more profitable solution to remarketing repossessions and end-of-term leases.
+The Company recently announced that it signed a contract with the Financial Institution to implement the new remarketing program.
 The Company is also developing innovative hybrid finance alternatives that it intends to introduce to the leasing market in the future.

-Operational Highlights for 2023
+Operational Highlights for 2024